KirillosTY/Course-Overview-System/README.md

 # Course Overview System

-This application is supposed to help in managing courses, task, notes and projects in general.
+This application is supposed to help in managing courses, tasks, notes and projects in general.

 # Documentation